Chris Jasper: Early life and career

 In 2016, he released Share With Me with a cover of the Billy Preston hit, "You Are So Beautiful", and a track called "America", a tribute to the nation and a call to come together.
 In April 2018, Jasper pre-released a double-A single "The Love That You Give/It's a Miracle" from his 15th solo CD Dance With You.
 In 2019, Jasper released a "covers" album entitled "For The Love Of You" which included versions of some of the songs Jasper contributed to with The Isley Brothers, including the title track, as well as some well-known R&B and pop classics, including renditions of Sam Cooke's "Nothing Can Change This Love," Marvin Gaye's "God Is Love," and Van Morrison's "Have I Told You Lately."

 Jasper continued to write, record, and perform all the music on his solo albums and produce artists for his Gold City label, including Liz Hogue, Out Front, and Brothaz By Choice.
 In 2015, in conjunction with Sony Music, Jasper released the Essential Chris Jasper, which encompasses all of the tracks that Jasper sang lead on during the Isley-Jasper-Isley years and his solo career at CBS/Sony Music.

 Jasper's music with the Isley Brothers has been covered and sampled by many different artists.
 Jasper received numerous gold and platinum albums and music industry awards.
 Jasper, as a member of the Isley Brothers, and the Isleys were inducted into the Rock & Roll Hall of Fame in 1992.

 In January 2014, Jasper, again as a member of the Isley Brothers, and the Isleys were honored with the Grammy Lifetime Achievement Award.
 In 2015, Jasper received the German Record Critics Lifetime Achievement Award.

 In 2016, Jasper was awarded the National R&B Society Lifetime Achievement Award.
 In 2020, Jasper was awarded the Soultracks Lifetime Achievement Award.
 In 2022, Jasper, as a member of the Isley Brothers, was inducted into the Songwriters Hall of Fame.

-In 2022 One of Chris' final interviews was with Cindy Davis on The Cindy Davis Show.